wenzel-lab/droplet_AInalysis/README.md

 ![Droplet error area illustration](imgs/readme_imgs/area_illustration.png)

+The calculation of the volume is more imprecise, as it asumes an spherical geometry.
+The diameter of this shphere is given by the mean of the height and the width from the bounding box of the droplet.

 ## How data is added and an explanation of batches

 The standard deviation of the parameters, such as width, height and area is calculated with the incremental formula of the standard deviation: